 "Thanks."
 I didn't know what to say, and could feel another blush rising to my cheeks.
-I was rarely singled out for anything other than my looks.
+I was rarely singled out for anything other than my looks, to be honest.

 "Let's play some Quidditch," Teddy shouted from not too far behind.
 I sharply turned and headed back to the lawn.

-Once we were backing in the yard (I was still shaking with excitement) Teddy and James split up the teams.
+Once we were back in the yard (I was still shaking with excitement) Teddy and James split up the teams.
 Unsurprisingly, I was last pick.

 "Ok," Teddy said once we were in a huddle.
 Scorpius had showed up and now the teams were even, 4-4.

 “Why do we have to get the newbie?” whined Kendra.
-Suspicion confirmed: she does not like me.
+“No offense to you, Cassie.”